 - Real Life Stories of Eating & Drinking during Labor, Submitted by moms to Evidence Based Birth

-Links for more on evidence-based maternity:
+Links for more on evidence-based perinatal care:

 And if you want to dig into the research yourself: